NVIDIA/NeMo-Framework-Launcher/README.md

 **Remark**:

-1.To continue training the Stable Diffusion model from the pretraining results, we reset the trainig process by only loading the UNet weights.
+1.To continue training the Stable Diffusion model from the pretraining results, we reset the training process by only loading the UNet weights.
 You can do this by using the last checkpoint from the previous training and passing it to `training.model.unet_config.from_pretrained`.
 Due to different naming in model parameters, indicating you are loading from checkpoint trained by NeMo , set `training.model.unet_config.from_NeMo=True`.
 If you are resuming training from a